pgRouting/pgrouting/doc/metrics/pgr_bandwidth.rst

 .. rubric:: Availability

-.. rubic:: Version 4.0.0
+.. rubric:: Version 4.0.0

 * New experimental function.

 Description
 -------------------------------------------------------------------------------

 Bandwidth measures how "spread out" the connections are in a graph when vertices are arranged in a linear order (like numbering them 1, 2, 3, etc.).

 * For each edge in the graph, calculate the distance between the vertex numbers it connects
 * The bandwidth is the maximum of all these distances
 * The implementation is for undirected graphs
 * Run time is 0.160789 seconds